saucelabs/elemental-next/Tests/cypress-tests/README.md

 ## 📄 Test File Structure

 Each test file should be stored in the `cypress/e2e` directory.
-The name of the file should note that it is an e2e test, and end with a `.cy.js` extension.
-For example, `brokenlinks-e2e.cy.js` or `signup-e2e.cy.js`.

-For manual testing, each test file should be stored in the `cypress/manual` directory.
-The  name of the file should note that it is an e2e test, and end with a `.cy.js` extension.
-For example, `brokenlinks-manual.cy.js` or `signup-manual.cy.js`.
+The name of the file should express what is beign tested, and end with a `.cy.js` extension.
+For example, `brokenlinks-landing.cy.js` which will check for broken links on the landing page, or `signup.cy.js` which will check that the signup feature works.

 ```
 .
 ├── Elemental Next
 └── Tests/
+    └── cypress-tests/
         └── cypress/
-        ├── e2e/
+            └── e2e/
-        │   ├── brokenlinks-e2e.cy.js
+                ├── brokenlinks-e2e.cy.js
-        │   └── signup.e2e.cy.js
+                └── signup.e2e.cy.js
-        └── manual/
-            ├── brokenlinks-manual.cy.js
-            └── signup-manual.cy.js

 ```

 ## 🎉 Test Results